Towards Global Optimality in Cooperative MARL with the Transformation And Distillation Framework: Introduction

 \section{Introduction}

 Cooperative multi-agent reinforcement learning (MARL) is a promising approach to a variety of real-world applications, such as sensor networks \citep{zhang2011coordinated}, traffic light control \citep{van2016coordinated}, and multi-robot formation \citep{alonso2017multi}.
 One major challenge in MARL is the scalability issue when the number of agents grows.
-To address this challenge, the paradigm of centralized training with decentralized execution (CTDE) \citep{Frans2011Decen,Kraemer2016MultiagentRL} is widely adopted, allowing agents to access global information in training while executing in a decentralized manner.
+To address this challenge, the paradigm of centralized training with decentralized execution (CTDE) \citep{Frans2011Decen,Kraemer2016MultiagentRL} addresses this issue by permitting agents the access of global information during training, while executing in a decentralized manner without communication.
 On the other hand, gradient descent and its variants are broadly used in deep MARL, usually as the default optimizer to optimize the loss function.

 Recently, many CTDE algorithms have been proposed to enable decentralized execution by directly learning decentralized policies with gradient descent as the optimizer.
 COMA \citep{Foerster2018CounterfactualMP} and MAPPO \citep{yu2021surprising} factorize the joint policy as the direct product of decentralized policies.
 Then they use their critic networks to estimate the policy gradient and update the policy parameters.
-VDN \citep{Sunehag2018ValueDecompositionNF}, QMIX \citep{Rashid2018QMIXMV}, and QPLEX \citep{Wang2021QPLEXDD} factorize the joint Q-function into individual Q-functions with the IGM constrain \citep{Son2019QTRANLT} to enable standard TD-learning, where the decentralized policies are the greedy policies w.r.t. individual Q-functions.
+VDN \citep{Sunehag2018ValueDecompositionNF}, QMIX \citep{Rashid2018QMIXMV}, and QPLEX \citep{Wang2021QPLEXDD} factorize the joint Q-function into individual Q-functions with the \textit{Individual-Global-Max} (IGM) constraint \citep{Son2019QTRANLT} to enable standard TD-learning, where the decentralized policies are the greedy policies w.r.t. the individual Q-functions.
 However, there is barely any theoretical analysis of CTDE algorithms taking the optimization method into consideration, and we find that many of them would get stuck in some local minima and thus lose their optimality guarantee in toy tabular tasks.

 To characterize this problem, we theoretically analyze two sub-classes of state-of-the-art cooperative MARL: (1) multi-agent policy gradient algorithms (MA-PG) \citet{Foerster2018CounterfactualMP,yu2021surprising}; and (2) value-decomposition algorithms (VD) \citet{Sunehag2018ValueDecompositionNF, Rashid2018QMIXMV, Wang2021QPLEXDD}.
 We prove that these two classes of algorithms are suboptimal with mild assumptions.
 Intuitively, this is because directly learning decentralized policies by MA-PG or VD restricts the parameter space to have a ``decentralized structure", which would create numerous local optima, while gradient descent, as a local search in the parameter space, is hard to escape from a local optimum.